noah-nuebling/mac-mouse-fix/README.md

-# mac-mouse-fix
+This branch contains attempts at changing the pointer sensitivity and pointer accelereration.

-Find attempts at changing pointer sensitivity under Helper -> Pointer.
+You can find them under Helper -> Pointer.

 Any help would be greatly appreciated!